svbutko/react-native-template-strong/website/src/pages/troubleshooting.md

 If you have `NVM` installed then there's a minor conflict which can be solved next way:
 `nvm unalias default`

+## Android Gradle plugin requires Java 11 to run.
+You are currently using Java 1.8
+Update your JDK version, run following command in terminal

+On macOS:
+`brew install --cask adoptopenjdk/openjdk/adoptopenjdk11`

+On Windows:
+`choco install -y nodejs.install openjdk11`

 Can't find an answer to your issue?
 Feel free to [create an issue](https://github.com/svbutko/react-native-template-strong/issues/new/choose)